UAlbertaALTLab/morphodict/docs/linguistic-data-intro.md

     of a page from a textbook showing each wordform, annotated with the desired FST analysis for each.

-  - It’s nice to know the endonym, i.e., the name of the language in the language itself; but `sssttt` can always be used as a placeholder at the start.
+  - It’s nice to know the endonym aka autonym aka the name of the language in the language itself; but `sssttt` can always be used as a placeholder at the start.

 With that, you or a developer can create a very basic FST that only handles a single lemma, and create starter versions of the files described below in